HamzahAlsalmi/sql-retail-analytics/README.md

    ├─ overview.png
    └─ top_products.png
 Notes
-This repo is SQLite-first.
-If you prefer Postgres, switch date columns to DATE and use a surrogate BIGSERIAL for order_items.line_id.
+SQLite-first.
+For Postgres, switch date columns to DATE and use a surrogate BIGSERIAL for order_items.line_id.

-retail.db, backups, and OS files should be ignored via .gitignore.
+Local files like retail.db, backups, and .DS_Store should be in .gitignore.

 License
 MIT — use, learn, and adapt freely.